 From getting robbed to somehow securing a job, Ravi’s day had been eventful indeed.
 Never would he have imagined that things could get even crazier.
 Here he was now, sitting in his own little cabin at a reputed publishing house.
 Quite impressive! he told himself.

 Of course, not everything was positive.
-His pay was far from decent, in spite of needing to work extra hours every day.
-But in exchange, his food and stay would be looked after, so perhaps things weren’t so bad.
+His pay, for instance, was far from decent; in spite of needing to work extra hours every day.
+But, in exchange, his food and stay would be looked after, so perhaps things weren’t so bad.

-Satisfied, he turned his thoughts to the task at hand — getting his version of the recruitment ad ready for circulation.
-Okay, let’s get this draft to the design team.
+He turned his thoughts to the task at hand.
+He was to have his version of the recruitment ad ready for circulation.
+Time to get this draft to the design team.

-As a matter of convenience, he didn’t need to physically deliver it at all.
-Working for a sizeable company like Phantasy Publishing had its privileges, such as the latest technology being in place.
-In this instance, he was about to make use of something he’d heard a lot about but never seen before — a TransCab.
+As a matter of convenience, he wouldn’t need to physically deliver the instructions at all.
+Working for a sizeable company like Phantasy Publishing had its perks, such as the latest technology being in place.
+In this instance, he was about to make use of something he’d heard a lot about, though never seen before—a TransCab.

-The thing had a modest appearance.
-It was set within a recess on a side wall and resembled a simple, square cabinet with a glass, sliding door.
-What gave its greater importance away were the items set up next to it — a small lightbulb, a keypad and an instruction chart.
+The instrument had a modest appearance.
+It was set within a recess in the side wall and resembled a simple, square cabinet with a glass, sliding door.
+What gave its greater importance away were the items next to it—a small lightbulb, a keypad and an instruction chart.
 Indeed, this was no ordinary storage cabinet.
 It was a device for transferring items across the building; a transfer cabinet; a TransCab.

 At once, the cabinet door locked itself with a sharp click, the indication bulb lighting up orange.
-A dampened sound of little motors revving up behind the wall could be heard next, followed by another few clicks.
-Then, as Ravi watched through the glass, he saw the entire inner portion of the cabinet detach from the door and shoot up — away from view — carrying his draft safely along.
-Where it had been a moment ago, only a hollow vertical shaft remained, part of a network connecting to every single room in the building.
+A dampened sound of little motors revving up behind the wall came next.
+As Ravi watched through the glass, he saw the entire inner portion of the cabinet detach from the door and shoot up—away from view—carrying his draft safely along.
+Where it had been a moment ago, only a hollow, vertical shaft remained visible, part of a network connecting to every single room in the building.

 Technology never ceases to amaze me, Ravi thought, smiling.

-A little later, the indication light turned off, a signal that his item had been delivered.
-With that taken care of, Ravi plopped back on to his seat.
-Now he had only to wait till the finished version was sent to him for approval.
+A little later, the indication light turned off—a signal that his item had been delivered.
+With that taken care of, Ravi plopped back on his seat.
+Now he had only to wait till the finished version came back to him for approval.

-But it was a shorter wait than he had imagined.
-Barely back to reliving the crazy day, Ravi heard the hum of motors again, as the cabinet returned.
-The indicator soon blinked to let him know that he had something to retrieve.
+The wait was much briefer than he had imagined.
+Barely back to reliving the crazy day, Ravi heard the hum of motors again; the cabinet had returned.
+The indicator blinked to let him know he had an item to retrieve.

-Ravi picked up the paper he’d been sent through the TrabsCab, unable to control his excitement.
+Ravi jumped to pick up the paper he’d been sent through the TrabsCab.
+He could hardly control his excitement.
 How could he?
-He was holding the final version of his own concept!
-Words he’d come up with, were printed in a nice elegant font, accompanied by smart design and the brilliant illustration of a… typewriter holding a pen in its cartoony hand?
+It was final version of his own concept.
+Words he’d come up with were printed in nice, elegant fonts, set neatly in a delightful template, and accompanied by the brilliant illustration of a… typewriter holding a pen in its cartoony hand?

 That last bit killed his mood entirely.
-He’d asked for “a writer brandishing a pen with confidence,” not a typewriter!
-Ravi looked at the astonishing piece of art for a good moment, left eye twitching slightly, while he failed to grasp how anyone could have messed up so badly.
+He’d asked for “a writer brandishing a pen with confidence”, not a typewriter!
+Ravi looked at the astonishing piece of art for a good moment, left eye twitching.
+He failed to grasp how anyone could have messed up so badly.

 Nevertheless, he got himself a fresh piece of paper and wrote down a corrective note for the design team:

-The response took longer to arrive, the second time around, so he hoped that the team was working on it more carefully.
+The response this time took longer to arrive, so he hoped that the team was working on it more carefully.
 When it came, he immediately checked the artwork and was pleased to see that the typewriter had been done away with.